INDICATIONS

 Group 8202

-Carfilzomib (KYPROLIS®) FDA-approved combinations received category 1 recommendations from the NCCN for treating RRMM at first relapse and beyond.2
+Carfilzomib (KYPROLIS®) combinations received NCCN Category 1 recommendations for treating RRMM at first relapse and beyond.5

 In the IMWG recommendations, 3 out of 5 preferred regimens at 1st relapse include KYPROLIS®